Top 6 Easiest States to Get PR in Australia in 2026

 3. New South Wales

-- Fulfill all Home Affairs' visa requisites.
+- Fulfil all Home Affairs' visa requirements.

-- Possess expertise in an occupation:
+- Possesses expertise in an occupation:

 - Listed under an ANZSCO unit group on the NSW skills list for this visa.